Nottingham-CTU/REDCap-Pack-Management/README.md

 or vouchers (which could be assigned to records upon completion of a form).
 A detailed comparison of this module and the built-in REDCap Randomization feature is below.

-*Note that some features of this module may not be available in the first release, such as manual pack (re)assignment and the edit/delete packs functionality.
-Roles can be set up with those privileges ready for the release of those features.*

 ## Setting up Pack Categories
 Pack categories can be set up by users with project design and setup rights (or the module specific permission if enabled).
 Each pack category is independent of the others and as many categories can